kora-projects/kora-docs/mkdocs/docs/v2/ru/guides/dependency-injection.md

   exclude: true
 title: Создание приложений Kora с внедрением зависимостей
 summary: A comprehensive step-by-step tutorial for building complete applications with Kora's dependency injection framework
+description: "Step-by-step multi-module Kora 2.0 application built around the dependency graph: a @KoraApp root, io.koraframework.common.annotation annotations (@Component, @Module, @KoraSubmodule, @DefaultComponent, @Tag, @Root, @FactoryModule), All<T> and ValueOf<T> claims, JSpecify @Nullable optional dependencies, Lifecycle and LifecycleWrapper, generic factories, and the Gradle setup with io.koraframework:kora-bom, annotation-processors and symbol-processors."
+agent:
+  use_when: "Use this file for questions about assembling a real multi-module Kora application graph: @KoraApp with extends, @Module auto-discovery, @KoraSubmodule across Gradle modules, @DefaultComponent overrides, @Tag and Tag.Any, All<T> collection injection, @Nullable optional dependencies, generic factory methods, @FactoryModule, ValueOf<T> and Wrapped<T>/LifecycleWrapper lifecycle control, and the Gradle multi-module build with io.koraframework:kora-bom."
 tags: dependency-injection, tutorial, components, modules, java, kotlin
 ---